 Sucuri SiteCheck is our free website malware scanner that crawls any website to detect signs of malware injections, SEO spam, blacklisting, defacement and other similar indicators of a compromised website.

-It is widely used by Webmasters to verify if their sites have not been compromised or blacklisted.
-And now we’re extending it to other platfroms, by making it easier to use from multiple devices and products.
+It is widely used by webmasters to verify if their sites have been compromised or blacklisted, and now we’re extending it to other platforms by making it easier to use from multiple devices and products.

 Please be sure to take a minute to understand how SiteCheck works, then leverage it on your own web properties to show visitors that your site is malware-free.

 Webmasters will have the ability to scan websites directly from browsers (Chrome and Firefox) as well as from within any CMS dashboard, like WordPress, Joomla or Drupal.